 Title: Essential Tackle for Winter Snapper Fishing in Port Phillip Bay

 During the winter months in Port Phillip Bay, my tackle preferences shift slightly, especially during the early season when I generally fish in shallow waters and utilize a mono main line.
 My suggested rod combination for this region includes:

 - Rod: Shimano Revolution 741 Fishing Rod 6-8kg

-While fishing for snapper in Port Phillip Bay, I recommend having at least four rods out, as this is the maximum allowed per person in Victoria.
-In terms of rigs, I usually use a combination of three times snelled hooks and Reedy’s Ultra Rigs in my spread.
+When embarking on a snapper fishing expedition in Port Phillip Bay, I suggest deploying at least four rods, which aligns with the maximum permitted per person in Victoria.
+As for the rigs, I tend to utilize a mix of triple snelled hooks and Reedy’s Ultra Rigs across my array.